romi/romi-rover-build-and-test/oquam/docs/Readme.md

         ⇒ ym = y0 + vy0·∆t/2 + a.(∆t/2)²/2, using (1) and develop
         ⇒ ym = y0 - vy0²/2a                                      (2)

 The time it takes to follow the speed curve is the same as the time it takes to follow the two segments of the original path that go through the junction point.
-This follows from the fact the the speed along the x-axis remains constant in both cases.
-Following the orginal straight path for ∆t/2, the junction, with y=0, is reached:
+This follows from the fact the the speed along the x-axis remains the same in both cases.
+Following the orginal straight path for ∆t/2 the junction y=0 is reached starting from y0 with speed vy0 after a time ∆t/2:

          y0 + vy0·∆t/2 = 0 ⇒ y0 = vy0²/a                      (3)